bcatalfo/Math-Solutions/docs/Michael-E-Taylor-Introduction-to-Complex-Analysis/Chapter 1/Complex-numbers-power-series-and-exponentials.md

 a \geq \sum_{k=0}^{M+1} |a_k| > \int_0^{M} f(t)dt\, = b_M = |b_M| . \quad \square
 $$

-The last equality follows because $b_k$ is a definite integral so it is positive.
+The last equality follows because $b_k$ is a definite integral of a non-negative function and therefore non-negative.

 Since $\{b_k\}$ is montone and bounded it is convergent.
 Therefore $\int_0^\infty f(t)dt\, < \infty. \quad \square$